Does Medicare Cover Mental Health?

 - Abilify (generic: aripiprazole)

 I hope you understand the mental health coverage available under Medicare a bit better now.
 If I can answer any other questions for you, please reach out at your earliest convenience.
-You can use one of the links below to request a phone appointment or get email with personalized information for you.
+You can use one of the links below to request a phone appointment or get an email with personalized information for you.
 If you want to compare Medicare plans that fit your health needs and budget, click the Find Plans button on this page.

 Benefits, premiums and/or copayments/coinsurance may change on January 1 of each year.
 Limitations and restrictions may apply.